 - High blood pressure

 These are considered mild symptoms that will likely appear a few hours after your last drink.
-If you only experience these symptoms then your body is likely in a state where quick recovery is possible.
-However, there are also severe symptoms that you might experience if you’ve been a heavy drinker for a long time.
-This includes:
+If you only experience these symptoms, then your body is likely in a state where quick recovery is possible.
+However, there are also severe symptoms that you might experience if you’ve been a heavy drinker long term.